pygame/pygame/docs/reST/ref/font.rst

    Return a new Font object that is loaded from the system fonts.
 The font will match the requested bold and italic flags.
-If a suitable system font is not found this will fallback on loading the default pygame font.
+If a suitable system font is not found this will fall back on loading the default pygame font.
 The font name can be a comma separated list of font names to look for.

    .. ## pygame.font.SysFont ##